-Company A reports an operations-wide emissions intensity for the last four years (2013-16) in Scope 1 and 2 emissions per air dry tonne of saleable product (ADt), which includes pulp, paper and paperboard.
-For example, in 2016 it was 0.799 tCO2/ADt.
+Company A reports an operations-wide emissions intensity for the years 2013 to 2016 in terms of Scope 1 and 2 emissions per air dry tonne of saleable product (ADt), which includes pulp, paper and paperboard.
+For example, in 2016 it was 0.870 tCO2/ADt.
 Though the emissions are operations-wide, TPI reviewed the company's operations and ascertained that the emissions intensity was representative of paper-making.
 After independently verifying the estimates using separate disclosures of emissions and production, these figures are accepted.
-In a final step tCO2/ADt intensities are transformed into CO2e/ADt intensities by way of an upward adjustment of +10%.
-For 2016 this yields an emissions intensity of 0.799 tCO2/ADt \ $1.1 = 0.870 \text{ tCO}2\text{e}$ ADt
+The company's CO2 disclosure is used, as the difference between an intensity stated on a CO2 versus CO2e basis is likely to be small according to EPA data and cannot reliably be inferred from a global average on a company level.
+For some companies, especially those with high use of biomass, this can be a significant assumption, however, so we make a note in our assumptions section instead.

 Company A has also set a target to reduce the intensity of its Scope 1 and 2 emissions by 1% below the 2014 level by 2020.
 This target is stated to cover 100% of the company's Scope 1 and 2 emissions.
-In 2014, the company's emissions intensity was 0.800 tCO2/ADt.
-Therefore, in 2020, the target is to reduce its emissions intensity (total Scope 1+2 emissions) to (1-0.01) x 0.800 = 0.792 tCO2/ADt.
-The result now has to be converted from a CO2 estimate to a CO2e estimate: 0.792 tCO2/ADt x 1.1 = 0.871 tCO2e/ADt.
+In 2014, the company's emissions intensity was 0.876 tCO2/ADt.
+Therefore, in 2020, the target is to reduce its emissions intensity (total Scope 1+2 emissions) to (1-0.01) x 0.800 = $0.867tCO_2/ADt$.

-&lt;sup>9 Due to the occasional practice of companies re-basing their emissions, this adjustment is preferred to using disclosures of base-year Scope 1 and 2 emissions from paper-making from past years' reporting.
+9 Due to the occasional practice of companies re-basing their emissions, this adjustment is preferred to using disclosures of base-year Scope 1 and 2 emissions from paper-making from past years' reporting.